-For the quarter ended Dec.
-31 (Q4), ADA-ES crushed expectations on revenues and missed expectations on earnings per share.
+For the quarter ended June 30 (Q2), ADA-ES crushed expectations on revenues and missed expectations on earnings per share.

-Gross margins shrank, operating margins improved, net margins grew.
+Gross margins dropped, operating margins improved, net margins improved.

-ADA-ES recorded revenue of $24.6 million.
-The three analysts polled by S&P Capital IQ wanted to see a top line of $7.9 million on the same basis.
-GAAP reported sales were much higher than the prior-year quarter's $9.0 million.
+ADA-ES logged revenue of $52.5 million.
+The three analysts polled by S&P Capital IQ looked for revenue of $30.6 million on the same basis.
+GAAP reported sales were much higher than the prior-year quarter's $7.0 million.